trholy/dwdown/README.md

 # dwdown

 `dwdown` is a Python package designed to download weather forecast data from the Deutscher Wetterdienst (DWD), process it, and upload it to a MinIO object storage server.
 It supports downloading forecast files, uploading them to cloud storage, and processing them for analysis.
+Furthermore it keeps you informed about the status of downloads, uploads, and any errors.

 ## Features